mzbrau/fig/doc/fig-documentation/docs/features/settings-management/groups.md

 ## Overriding via Environment Variable

 The group value can be overridden using an environment variable.
-It should be in the format settingName__Group
+It should be in the format `FIG_SettingName_GROUP`

 Use a value of 'null' to clear the current value.

 For example, if a setting Username was in a group "Auth" but you wanted to un-group it.
-You could do so by setting an environment variable `Username__Group=null`
+You could do so by setting an environment variable `FIG_USERNAME_GROUP=null`